-A signed contract / (concerning the first prepayment);
+A signed contract / (concerning the advance payment);

-technical and financial report (concerning the subsequent prepayments);
+technical and financial report (concerning the interim payments);

-Final report on the Project implementation (concerning the last payment)
+Final report on the Project implementation (concerning the final payment)

-The amount covered by the expenditure verification report, which is required to be deducted from the total amount of the prepayments under the contract is as follows: .............. [………………………………………] EUR.
+The amount covered by the financial report, which is required to be deducted from the total amount of the advance payment under the contract is as follows: .............. [………………………………………] EUR.

 The payment must be made to the following bank account: .........................................

-I hereby certify that the information contained in this Request for Payment is complete, true and reliable, that the expenses incurred can be considered eligible under the Contract, and that this request for payment is based on the required supporting documents that can be checked.
+I hereby certify that the information contained in this Request for Payment is complete, true and reliable, that the expenditure incurred can be considered eligible under the Contract, and that this request for payment is based on the required supporting documents that can be verified.

 Yours faithfully,